kavn7/bootcamp_Kavin_Dhanasekaran/README.md

 ## Homework Folder Rules
 - Each homework will be in its own subfolder (`homework0`, `homework1`, etc.)
 - Include all required files for grading.
-## Project Folder Rules- Keep project files organized and clearly named.
+## Project Folder Rules
+- Keep project files organized and clearly named.